fehler/building-beautiful-uis/08-Chapter-8-Project-X-Rays.md

 Summary
 -------

 In this chapter I’ve interviewed a cross-section of industry professionals who are all working in user interface design.
+I've interviewed three different – and very talented – designers who are working in user interface design in different ways.